 The below video reviews a few tips & tricks for working with functions.

-By using the include command you can specifically tell AHK to look in a given file.
+By using the #Include Directive you specifically tell AHK to “include” the file in your script.

 AutoHotkey functions are a true gem that help streamline your code, make it more readable, easier to maintain, and avoid conflicts with other variables (because their scope is local by default.
 They take a little practice getting used to however they can save a ton of time and allow for re-using a ton of code.
 Don’t get hung-up on writing them at the beginning of your script.
 Often I go back after writing my script and realize I should have written a function in place of a subroutine.

 My first video on AutoHotkey functions explains why & how you can use them.